leonawicz/ProjectManagement/docs/md/rpm.md

     }
 }
 ```

+### Functions: Project web sites

+Some functions in this section are also used in the generation of Github user pages (see next section).
+They appear here because they are used more generally for project pages even though some contain user page-specific code and arguments as well.
+Functions in the subsequent section are used more exclusively for user pages generation.

 #### buttonGroup
 `buttonGroup` is a helper function for `genNavbar`.
 I used it to place social media buttons in the right side of the navigation bar at the top of a web page.